Top 25+ JavaScript Interview Questions You Must Prepare in 2022

 </html>

-In DOM, every HTML is an object, Nested tags are “children”, the text inside a <h1> is an object as well
+In DOM, every HTML is an object, Nested tags are “children”, and the text inside a <h1> is an object as well

 The DOM Tree of objects